amoeba/spark-accelerators-demo/README.md

           --conf spark.comet.explainFallback.enabled=true
 ```

+- `spark.comet.enabled` enables Comet
+- `spark.comet.exec.enabled` enables execution with Comet (instead of Spark)
+- `spark.comet.exec.all.enabled` turns on all Comet operators, instead of enabling operators one-by-one
+- `spark.comet.explainFallback.enabled` turns on logging when fallbacks are encountered

-Once the shell starts, we can test a simple query:
+Once the shell starts, we can test a simple query just to check that Comet is working:

 ```scala
 scala> spark.sql("select 1").explain